The 10 Biggest Leadership Misconceptions about Leading a Team

 So many leaders fear having to call people out on poor behaviours and being ignored or even hated.
 They worry about destroying the relationship and the team going against them.

 The truth is that it is much kinder to let someone know early that they need to improve their performance.
 It also means changing your mindset about having a "difficult conversation" to one that is about growing people's potential.
+What's important is that we learn to work with each person, being consistent in our approach and belief in them, to help them turn their performance around.
+You might be surprised by the results.

-Learning to Let go of Leadership MythS
+Learning to Let Go of Myths about Leadership

 This entails a willingness to experiment with various methods and engage with team members on a personal level to ascertain what resonates best with them.